 First-term senior grades should be sent as soon as possible.

 - SAT I and/or ACT scores sent electronically by the testing agency.* We require either the SAT or ACT.
 We will accept both redesigned and old SAT results.
 The SAT essay and ACT writing component are recommended, though not required.
 All scores must be sent directly from the testing agency.
 The UMass Amherst SAT code is 3917 and the ACT code is 1924.
 We are unable to process “rush” test score reports.
 Test scores are not required for students who have been out of high school for five or more years.

 - Application fee of $80

 - *Learning-disabled Massachusetts residents who submit documentation of disability are eligible for exemption from the standardized test score requirement.
-A letter from the high school guidance counselor confirming that the student has a diagnosed learning disability.
+A letter is required from the high school guidance counselor confirming that the student has a diagnosed learning disability.

 High School Unit Requirements